Just What Are Kiln Firing Faults?

 As the ceramic body and glaze are cooling at a different rate,

-tensions develop between ceramic body and glaze and can lead to
+tensions develop between ceramic body and glaze during the cooling in the kiln, which can lead to

 a crack or hairline (a very fine split line) in the glaze.

 pre-firing processing.
-When some oily or fatty substance
+If some oily or fatty substance

-adheres to the ceramic body, before the glaze is applied, the
+adheres to the ceramic body, at the time when the glaze is applied, the

-glaze covers these, but the glaze does not adhere to the
+glaze may covers this but the glaze does not adhere to the

 clay.